 I am responsible for managing a lift in my building.
 What do I need to do now?

 You are responsible for keeping your lift in safe working order.
 Firstly, you need to arrange for regular maintenance.
-If the lift is used at a place of work, a thorough examination will also be required at intervals set out in legislation.
+If the lift is at a place of work, a thorough examination will also be required at intervals set out in legislation.

-Can Intelligent look after any manufacturers equipment?
+Can Intelligent look after any manufacturer's equipment?

 What is a thorough examination?

-Although many of the checks are similiar, this is not the same as maintenance!
-A thorough examination focuses only on the safety of the equipment in line with LOLER regulations.
+Although many of the checks are similar, this is not the same thing as maintenance!
+A thorough examination focuses only on the safety of the equipment in line with LOLER requirements.
 This will usually be carried out by your insurers or a nominated 'competent person'.
 It is not recommended to have the lift contractor carry out this inspection as essentially they will be assessing their own maintenance work.
-This may also be referred to as a statutory examination or an insurance inspection (as the insurers usually carry this out).
+This may also be referred to as a statutory examination or an insurance inspection (as the insurers usually carry it out).
 A thorough examination will be undertaken either to a specific schedule for the equipment, or every 6 months for a passenger carrying lift, or annually for a goods only lift.

 Must I have any additional testing carried out?